-…have appeared Off-Broadway, on Late Night with Jimmy Fallon, headlined The Improv in LA, started theatre companies, been featured on TED Talks that have gone viral, performed on musical stages internationally, acted in major San Francisco theatre productions, won best story at The Moth and gone to The Moth Grand Slam, and been featured artists on NPR.
-Many students incorporate what they learn in Solo Showdown of standup comedy, storytelling, poetry, singing, dancing, and performance art into their work.
+…have appeared Off-Broadway, on Late Night with Jimmy Fallon, headlined The Improv in LA, started theatre companies, been featured on TEDx Talks that have gone viral, performed on musical stages internationally, acted in major San Francisco theatre productions, won best story at The Moth and gone to The Moth Grand Slam, and been featured artists on NPR.
+Many students incorporate what they learn in Solo Showdown of standup comedy, storytelling, and comic monologue into their speaking, presentations, pitches, and more.

 Comedian, solo performer, coach, and director Alicia Dattner currently studies Laban Movement Analysis with director Tom Bentley-Fischer.
 She was trained in Progressive Method Acting for four years with Rob Reece, a lifetime member of The Actor’s Studio in Los Angeles.
-She studied filmmaking with Abraham Ravett, writing for theatre with Len Berkman, and standup comedy with/alongside Eugene Mirman at Hampshire College.
-She worked behind the scenes telling stories as a video editor for Television for many years.
-She started doing standup at age 18 and in 2000 took her first solo performance workshop at The Marsh alongside W. Kamau Bell and Joe Klocek.
-She later spent a couple of years writing with W. Kamau Bell as her mentor, and eventually co-taught some of his early classes at the Solo Performance Workshop.
+At Hampshire College, she studied filmmaking with Abraham Ravett, writing for theatre with Len Berkman, and began her standup comedy career with Eugene Mirman as her mentor.
+Alicia started doing standup at age 18 and took her first solo performance workshop at The Marsh alongside comedian W. Kamau Bell.
+She later spent a few years writing comedy under the tutelage of Kamau, and eventually taught elements of acting in a few of his early classes at the Solo Performance Workshop.
 She’s shared the stage with Maria Bamford, Ali Wong, Arj Barker, and many other great comedians.

-To apply to consult with Alicia in one-on-one comedy coaching, punch-up, or solo show directing, or to bring a Solo Showdown weekend/week-long workshop to your area, contact her at alicia (at) aliciadattner.com or to apply for a Complimentary Breakthrough Session to work one-on-one with Alicia, see her calendar below.
+To apply to work with Alicia in one-on-one comedy coaching, punch-up, or solo show directing, or to bring a Solo Showdown weekend/week-long workshop to your area, contact her at alicia (at) aliciadattner.com or to apply for a Complimentary Breakthrough Session to work one-on-one with Alicia, see her calendar below.

 Comedy Resources and Things to Make You Laugh